-The spicy rigatoni recipe is super simple to make and with full of big flavors.
+The spicy rigatoni recipe is simple to make and full of big flavors.
 A delicious dinner with a perfect balance of tangy and spicy vodka sauce.
-Plus, it’s cozy and satisfying, ideal for a crowd or family.
+It's cozy and satisfying, ideal for a crowd or family.

-Possibly this spicy vodka pasta could give a better idea to try our new variations within the same recipe you rely on.
+This spicy vodka pasta could give you a better idea to try our new variations within the same recipe you rely on.

-If you are not comfortable with adding vodka, skip vodka from the recipe list.
+If you are uncomfortable adding vodka, skip vodka from the recipe list.
 Rigatoni with tomato sauce still tastes incredible.

 The creaminess from the cheese and the tanginess from the marinara sauce are the highlights here.
-To enhance further, add in your favorite toppings, it's so satisfying and complete.
+To enhance further, add your favorite toppings; it's so satisfying and complete.

 The ingredients in the spicy rigatoni recipe

-This recipe is inspired by our favorite Italian dinner menu.
+Our favorite Italian dinner menu inspires this recipe.
 We tried making the classic version of spicy rigatoni with vodka sauce.

-But tweaked a little to modern kitchen for an effortless cooking, we opted for store bought marinara sauce.
-However, if you think of making from scratch(like this spicy penne pasta, sriracha shrimp pasta) scroll down further for more tips and ideas.
+But tweaked a little to modern kitchen for effortless cooking, we opted for store-bought marinara sauce however, if you think of making from scratch(like this spicy penne pasta, sriracha shrimp pasta), scroll down further for more tips and ideas.

 Rigatoni pasta.
 The tube pasta holds the sauce very well.
 You may use penne, ziti, or other tubed pasta.

 Onion chopped.
-Provides depth of flavor, and adds volume to the sauce.
+It provides depth of flavor and adds volume to the sauce.
 You may use shallots or green onion as well.

 Tomatoes.
-Spicy rigatoni pasta known for its zing taste, I have used a can of diced roasted tomato.
+I have used a can of diced roasted tomato for spicy rigatoni pasta, known for its zing taste.
 I feel it makes the sauce more prominent.
 However, You may use fresh tomatoes or canned whole tomatoes.

 Heavy whipping cream.
-Makes the pasta creamy and rich.
+It makes the pasta creamy and rich.
 To make it light, choose half and half.

-Many times when my family wants a light dinner, I use whole milk(mixed with a teaspoon of cornstarch) as the substitute for heavy whipping cream.
-I always had better results, though the sauce may not be creamy enough, but tastes calm and cozy.
+When my family often wants a light dinner, I use whole milk(mixed with a teaspoon of cornstarch) as the substitute for heavy whipping cream.
+I always had better results; though the sauce may not be creamy enough, but tastes calm and cozy.

 Vodka.
-The alcohol in the vodka gets evaporated while cooking and you don’t taste the vodka.
-But, it provides a rich touch that sets it as a signature dish.
+The alcohol in the vodka evaporates while cooking, and you don't taste the vodka.
+But it provides a rich touch that sets it as a signature dish.

 Parmesan cheese.
 Balances the acidity from tomato and spiciness from red pepper flakes.

 Red pepper flakes.
-Adding while seasoning provides an intense heat and aroma than adding at the garnishing stage.
+Adding these red pepper flakes provides an intense heat and aroma.

 How to make a rigatoni pasta

 Prep work.
-In a small mixing bowl, add diced roasted tomatoes and crush it with your hand until it turns mushy.
+In a small mixing bowl, add diced roasted tomatoes and crush them with your hand until they turn mushy.

 Make the sauce.
-Place a skillet over medium to low heat, add extra virgin olive oil, and minced garlic, onion, chopped sweet pepper.
+Place a skillet over medium to low heat; add extra virgin olive oil and minced garlic, onion, and chopped sweet pepper.
 And sauté until the onion becomes translucent.

 Then add mashed diced tomatoes and sauté until it thickens.

 Add rigatoni.
-Add rigatoni pasta, vodka, and the pasta water that we have reserved in the first step.
+Add rigatoni pasta, vodka, and the water reserved in the first step.

-And allow it to cook until the sauce turns to thick consistency.
+Allow it to cook until the sauce turns to a thick consistency.

 Stir in heavy whipped cream, red pepper flakes, and the grated parmesan cheese.